christianb93/k8s-on-openstack/README.md

 Here are some considerations regarding the sizing of the environment.
 For the Kubernetes node, we assume the following minimum sizing:

-* 2 vCPUs, 4 GB RAM and 20 GB disk space for the master node
+* 2 vCPUs, 2 GB RAM and 20 GB disk space for the master node
-* 1 vCPU, 2 GB RAM and 10 GB disk space for the worker nodes
+* 1 vCPU, 1 GB RAM and 10 GB disk space for the worker nodes

 These instances will run on our GCE compute nodes.
-At the moment, we use two compute nodes, each with 2 vCPU and 7.5 GB of RAM.
-So the Kubernetes master node would be scheduled on one of the compute nodes and occupy both vCPUs there.
-The second compute node would then be able to hold two worker nodes, leaving even some RAM available.
-When we want to spin up additional services like a load balancer, we might need a third compute node.
+At the moment, we use two compute nodes, each with 2 vCPU and 6 GB of RAM.
+This setup allows for a master node and three worker nodes plus potentially one or two Octavia load balancers.

 # Preparations